JuliaPackaging/Requires.jl/README.md

 Requires.jl exports a macro, `@require`, that allows you to specify that some code is conditional on having both packages available.

 `@require` must be within the [`__init__`](https://docs.julialang.org/en/v1/manual/modules/#Module-initialization-and-precompilation-1) method for your module.
-Here's an example that will create a new method of a function called `media` only when both packages are present:
+Here's an example that will create a new method of a function called `myfunction` only when both packages are present:

 ```julia
 module MyPkg